Two Pointwise Characterizations of the Peano Derivative

 Since $0\leq |f(x)|\leq x^3$, $f$ is continuous at 0, has two Peano derivatives at 0, and $f_{(0)}(0)=f_{(1)}(0)=f_{(2)}(0)=0$.
 The third Peano derivative $f_{(3)}(0)$ does not exist, since the ratio $f(h)/h^3$ has three distinct limit points, 0, 1 and -1, as $h\rightarrow 0$.

 Let $h=2^m3^n$.
 Then $\Delta_3(0,h;f)=f(3h)-3f(2h)+3f(h)-f(0)$

 so $f$ is three times forward Riemann differentiable at 0 and $D_3f(0)=0$. \end{proof}

-We suspect the result in Part (ii) of Theorem~\ref{T0} to hold for a general $n$ in place of $n=3$.
+We suspect the result in part (ii) of Theorem~\ref{T0} to hold for a general $n$ in place of $n=3$.
 Since the example we use here does not seem to extend to higher $n$, and such an extension does not seem to be of as much interest as the remainder of this paper, we leave this extension as an open question.
-However, Theorem~\ref{T0} as stated fulfills its principal goal of motivating the main theorem of the paper, Theorem~\ref{T1}, as much as its most general version would; see the first paragraph of the preamble to Theorem~\ref{T1}.
+However, Theorem~\ref{T0} as stated fulfills its principal goal of motivating the main theorem of the paper, Theorem~\ref{T2}, as much as its most general version would.
+This conjecture is the natural extension to sets of generalized Riemann derivatives of the much simpler statement that, in orders $n\geq 2$, the Riemann derivative $D_nf(x)$ is not equivalent to the Peano derivative $f_{(n)}(x)$ for all functions $f$ at $x$.
+Had this been stated by Peano in 1892, it would have been the longest lasting solved open problem in generalized differentiation.
+Its solution came recently as a part of the main result in \cite{ACCs}.